 The College of Law is committed to attracting qualified applicants from a wide variety of educational and career backgrounds.
 The University of La Verne College of Law reviews applications on a continual basis and accepts applications until the class is full.
-The priority deadline is July 31, 2020.

 - Apply to the College of Law.